 1. What personal data Nordea Life Assurance collects

-Personal data is in most cases collected directly from you or generated as part of the use of Nordea Life Assurance’s services and products.
-Sometimes additional information is required to keep information up to date or to verify information we collect.
+Personal data is in most cases collected directly from you or generated when you use Nordea Life Assurance’s services, products and channels.

 The personal data we collect can be grouped into the following categories:

-- Information related to legal requirements: country of taxation or foreign tax payer reference, information related to customer due diligence and anti-money laundering requirements.
+- Information related to statutory requirements: including country of taxation or foreign tax identification number, information related to customer due diligence and anti-money laundering requirements.

 - Special categories of personal data: for example, information on the insured person’s state of health is needed for life insurance policies and the processing of claims.

 Personal data we may collect from you:

-Some of the personal data collected by Nordea Life Assurance collects information you provide directly to us.
-For example, we collect personal data on new customers, such as name, national identification number, e-mail address and phone number.
-We also collect information about your income and debt information to be able to provide you with the product or service in question.
-We also collect information which you provide us with, such as messages you have sent us, eg feedback or a request in our digital channels.
-Calls and chat conversations with you may also be recorded and logged for verification of orders, documentation, and for quality control and development purposes.
-For security purposes, we may have cameras in our branch offices and at ATMs.
+Some of the personal data collected by Nordea Life Assurance is provided directly by you.
+For example, we collect personal data from new customers such as their name, personal identity number, email address and phone number.
+We also collect information about your income and debt to be able to provide you with the product or service in question.
+We also collect information which you provide us with in our digital channels, such as messages (feedback, requests etc.) you have sent us.

 Personal data that we may collect from third parties: